Why ‘The King of Staten Island’ will make you think differently about Pete Davidson

 “It’s comforting to know your hero goes through the same stuff you do,” Davidson said in an interview with Vulture years ago.

-By being so transparent about his flaws in addition to his struggles, Davidson is now offering the same comfort to anyone who sees him that way.
+By being so transparent about his own flaws in addition to his struggles, Davidson is now offering the same comfort to anyone who now sees him that way.